reuven/oscon-2020/README.md

 This is the repository for my OSCon 2020 live-coding talk about Design patterns in Python.

 Here, you'll find the Jupyter notebook I used during my talk.
+The notebook will fill up over the course of the session, with about a 1-minute delay between my typing and the updating.
+The notebook will remain after the session is over, so please enjoy and share!

 For more info about me: